carter-thaxton/ruby-dominion/README.md

 - PlayerB has a Watchtower in hand, and a Lighthouse in play
 - When the Witch is played, before executing it, go through the other players, and ask to reveal any reactions
 - Don't bother asking about the Moat if attack_prevented is true (in this case because of Lighthouse, but it might be because Moat was already played.
 This extra rule just makes reactions less annoying)

-- In the DSL, 'player.gain Curse, :attack => true' is called
+- There are five possible outcomes here:

-- There are four possible outcomes here:
+  1. PlayerB previously played Lighthouse, attack is unsuccessful, Curse stays in supply
-  1. Supply pile contains no Curses, no attack
+  2. PlayerB didn't play Lighthouse, PlayerB reveals Watchtower and chooses trash, Curse is trashed
-  2. reacts_to? :attack, Lighthouse available, PlayerB plays Lighthouse, attack is unsuccessful.
+  3. PlayerB didn't play Lighthouse, PlayerB reveals Watchtower and chooses deck, Curse is gained to deck
-  3. reacts_to? :attack, Lighthouse available, PlayerB does not play Lighthouse, reacts_to? :gain, Watchtower available, PlayerB plays Watchtower, Curse is trashed
+  4. PlayerB didn't play Lighthouse, PlayerB doesn't reveal Watchtower, Curse is gained to discard
-  4. reacts_to? :attack, Lighthouse available, PlayerB does not play Lighthouse, reacts_to? :gain, Watchtower available, PlayerB does not play Watchtower, Curse is gained by PlayerB from supply
+  5. Curse supply pile is empty - attack may still occur (so other reactions may still apply), but no Curse is gained

-Note that 2 and 3 are different, because a Curse is trashed in 3, but left in the supply in 2.
+Note that 1 and 2 are different, because a Curse is trashed in 2, but left in the supply in 1.
+If Moat and Watchtower are both in hand, you can choose which to reveal first.
 I have no idea how I'm going to program a computer to make this choice intelligently.  :)

 Inversion of Control